🇮🇹

 02

-Specify pasta secca.
-Tomato sauce (without cream or parmesan) is the safest restaurant meal in Italy.
-Add senza parmigiano — parmesan arrives automatically on most pasta.
-Penne arrabbiata and spaghetti aglio e olio are reliable fallbacks anywhere.
+Specify pasta secca before ordering.
+Tomato sauce without cream or parmesan is among the safest restaurant meals in Italy.
+Add senza parmigiano whenever you order pasta: it arrives automatically at most venues.
+Penne arrabbiata and spaghetti aglio e olio are reliable safe orders at any traditional restaurant that cannot accommodate you otherwise.

 03